 Having trouble working out which area is best suited to the type of lifestyle you would like to lead in Japan?
-See our comprehensive guide for information on the popular expat areas to live in Hiroshima.
+See our comprehensive guide for information on popular expat areas in Hiroshima.

-Asa-Kita-Ku and Asa-Minami-Ku The best thing about living in Asa-Kita-ku is that you are closer to the mountains, the beautiful countryside, and the Hiroshima International School.
-Unfortunately, it is less convenient and there are few transportation options to the city center.
+The best thing about living in Asa-Kita-Ku is that you are closer to the mountains, the beautiful countryside, and the Hiroshima International School.
+Unfortunately, it is less convenient, and there are few transportation options to the city center.
 There’s a Fuji department store, small eateries, car dealers, and clinics along the main road.
 However, there are few JR train connections here.
 Asa-Kita-Ku offers outlet malls, movie theatres, and restaurants.
-The Midori, Gion, and Yagi residential areas have views of the mountains and rivers, JR stations, Astram stations, access to the Sanyo expressway onramp, as well as good department stores, eateries, and outlet malls.
+The Midori, Gion, and Yagi residential areas have views of the mountains and rivers, JR stations, Astram stations, access to the Sanyo expressway onramp, good department stores, eateries, and outlet malls.
 It takes between 20-40 minutes to commute by bus, car, or monorail into the city center.
 Transportation: Astram Line, JR Line, Bus.
 Highlights: Hiking, mountain views, shopping: Gion, Midori, and outlet mall area in Yagi.
 Sightseeing: Transportation Museum, Asa Zoo, Big Arch Stadium (soccer).

-Higashi-ku is a mixture of city life and fun, and Japanese suburban life and culture.
+Higashi-Ku is a mixture of city life and fun and Japanese suburban life and culture.
 Areas near the Shinkansen side of Hiroshima station, such as Ushita, are particularly popular.
 Ushita has long been popular with expats because it offers convenience and easy commutes into and out of the city.
 It also has a lively local culture and friendly community.
 Two Ushita traditional Japanese restaurants, Irakuan and Kitaoka Kaiseki, were awarded Michelin stars.
-Ushita has an active community that hosts the fun Hozuki festival every July, as well as traditional festivals at the Wasedajinja Shrine.
-The Ushita “Big Wave” (Higashi-Ku sports facility) has an Olympic sized pool in summer and ice rink in winter.
+Ushita has an active community that hosts the fun Hozuki festival every July and traditional festivals at the Wasedajinja Shrine.
+The Ushita “Big Wave” (Higashi-Ku sports facility) has an Olympic-sized pool in summer and an ice rink in winter.
 The Fudoin temple is located nearby, and the UshitaYama hiking trails run in the mountains behind Ushita town.
 Other towns further inland in Higashi-Ku may offer more housing options, but these areas are a bit farther removed from the city center and less convenient.
 Transportation: Astram Line, Streetcar, Bus, JR Train, Shinkansen, access to riverside cycling routes.
 Highlights: Good supermarkets, parks, temples, shrines, hiking, sports centers, town festivals, decent dining, shopping, and nightlife options.
 Near the Aeon shopping mall.
 Sightseeing: Fudoin temple, Peace pagoda, Toshogu shrine.
 International Schools: Sophia International Kindergarten (1-6).
 Bus pick-ups for HIS.

-Naka-ku is the urban business and residential center of Hiroshima.
-Residents here are not lacking for a choice of places to eat and shop.
+Naka-Ku is the urban business and residential center of Hiroshima.
+Residents here are not lacking in a choice of places to eat and shop.
 There is no need to rush for the last train or pay for an expensive taxi to get home after enjoying a night out.
 This area is perfect for people who love the conveniences of city life.
-The areas of Fukuromachi, Takaramachi, Funairi, Takanobashi, and Yoshijima are popular with expats and offers many apartments, often with views of the Peace Park or rivers.
+The areas of Fukuromachi, Takaramachi, Funairi, Takanobashi, and Yoshijima are popular with expats and offer many apartments, often with the Peace Park or rivers’ views.
 Hakushima and Noborimachi provide a range of restaurants and parks.
 There is a large department store, Fuji Grand, in Takaramachi.
 Everything is only a walk or a short cycle away.
-However, if you have a car, parking can be expensive, and daily commuting is painfully slow.
+However, parking can be expensive if you have a car, and daily commuting is painfully slow.
 Hiroshima’s most significant annual festivals happen in this ward.
 The area of Noborimachi is a lovely residential area near Shukkeien Gardens and a short commute to town or the main station.
 A little further north of Hiroshima castle is neighboring Hakushima.
-Hakushima is an excellent choice for international families, especially if a family member will be commuting outside the city by car or train.
-In addition to essentials such as the Vesta grocery store and Yamaya liquor and import store, Hakushima has a verdant park and many charming little shops.
+Hakushima is an excellent choice for international families, especially if a family member commutes outside the city by car or train.
+Besides essentials such as the Vesta grocery store and Yamaya liquor and import store, Hakushima has a verdant park and many charming little shops.
 Dining options include the Q gardens restaurant complex and the top restaurant in Hiroshima’s 2013 Michelin Guide, Nakashima, awarded a prestigious three-star rating.
 The nearby French restaurant Mille also got a star.
 It is a short walk or bicycle ride to Hiroshima Station, the castle, and the city center.
 Hakushima offers an easy commute out of the city via Route 54, Sanyo expressway.

-Nishi-ku This ward’s Yokogawa, Tenmacho, Koi, and Kannon areas are popular areas with expats.
-Yokogawa has a JR, bus and streetcar station, a good range of eateries and bars, and a traditional atmosphere.
+Nishi-Ku This ward’s Yokogawa, Tenmacho, Koi, and Kannon areas are popular areas with expats.
+Yokogawa has a JR, bus, and streetcar station, a good range of eateries and bars, and a traditional atmosphere.
 Tenmacho is close to the Peace Park, the city center, and many other riverside parks.
-There is a YOURS supermarket, Hyakushoyakai organic grocer, a large post office, some lively bars, and popular restaurants here.
-The hillside areas of Koi and Kannon offer quite a few housing options with a quick commute to the city center.
+There is a YOURS supermarket, Hyakushoyakai organic grocer, a large post office, some lively bars, and popular restaurants.
+Koi and Kannon’s hillside areas offer quite a few housing options with a quick commute to the city center.
 However, there are only a few residential area shops or eateries.
 The Sanyo expressway can be reached in about ten minutes using the No. 4 City Expressway tunnel.
 Streets can be steep and narrow in this area, but the plus side is that there are plenty of small parks, hiking trails.
 The views of the city and the Seto inland sea are stunning!
 The HIS bus also stops here.
 Accessible by: Streetcar, Bus, Train.
 Highlights: City and ocean views, parks, hiking, nearby department stores Sightseeing: Mitaki Temple

 Kure Kure has been a naval base since 1889 and was famous for its shipbuilding technology in the Far East before WWII.
 There is a lot of fascinating maritime history at the Yamato Museum.
 Kure has a population of over 140,000 people, including residents of the islands dotted around it.
-There is a pleasant city center with shops, parks, and eateries, as well as many charming coastal towns to discover.
+There is a pleasant city center with shops, parks, eateries, and many charming coastal towns to discover.
 Kure is well known for its sake (Japanese rice wine) and delicious seafood dishes.
-The Kure fireworks festival in July is quite a sight to behold as bursts of light explode over cranes, ships, and submarines in the port.
+In July, the Kure fireworks festival is quite a sight to behold as bursts of light explode over cranes, ships, and submarines in the port.
 Although there are expressways, it takes at least an hour to get to Hiroshima City from Kure.
 Transportation: JR Line, Bus Highlights: Yamato museum, Submarine port, pretty beaches, and the interesting coastal towns of Kurahashi and Kamagari.
-Kure’s traditional Hondori shopping area is fun for sightseeing, if you are comfortable living in the countryside and won’t need to commute to the city center, then Higashi-Hiroshima is a beautiful area that will suit your needs.
+Kure’s traditional Hondori shopping area is fun for sightseeing.
+If you are comfortable living in the countryside and won’t need to commute to the city center, then Higashi-Hiroshima is a beautiful area that will suit your needs.
 There is an abundance of parks, temples, orchards, hiking trails, waterfalls, hot springs, and other natural sights to enjoy.